krlz-dev/order-management-system/README.md

 The deployment is fully automated and production-ready, demonstrating enterprise-level cloud infrastructure management.

-## 🔧 Areas for Improvement
+## 📝 Final Notes and Possible Improvements

-### Database Layer
+### Better Database
 Currently using H2 as a static file database.
-For better scalability and production requirements, consider:
-- **PostgreSQL**: Top recommendation for robust ACID compliance and better concurrent handling
-- **MySQL/MariaDB**: Alternative relational database with excellent performance
-- **MongoDB**: For document-based storage if flexible schemas are needed
+A better database can handle and scale the persistency in better ways.
+Top suggestion would be **PostgreSQL** for robust production use.

-### Microservices Architecture
+### Microservice Architecture
-To enhance scalability, consider separating concerns into dedicated services:
-- **Authentication Service**: Dedicated service for user authentication and authorization
-- **Order Service**: Isolated order processing and management
-- **Inventory Service**: Product and stock management
-- **Notification Service**: Email/SMS notifications for order updates
+Separating the authentication and authorization as a service could enhance scalability as well.
+Other services like Order Service and Inventory Service would follow the same pattern.

-### Frontend Framework Considerations
+### Frontend Approach
-The current static SPA covers basic needs and is cost-effective for scaling, but there are modern alternatives:
-- **Next.js**: Full-stack React framework with SSR/SSG capabilities
-- **Astro**: Multi-framework approach with excellent performance
-- **React with batteries-included**: This project was built DIY-style with carefully chosen libraries
+The site is a static SPA which covers some basic needs - this is a personal choice for most projects, considering prices when scaling as well.
+But there are many frameworks that have all batteries included like **Next.js** and **Astro** with React to handle components.
+This was a bit more DIY production-ready with some of my favorite libraries.

 ### User Role Capabilities
-Current implementation has limited role capabilities for demonstration purposes:
-- **Customer View**: In production, customers would see "My Orders" instead of all orders
-- **Order Flow**: Could include receiving → shipping → on-the-way status tracking
-- **Inventory Platform**: If focused on inventory management, order entity represents transactions between customers and store

-This project was built as a demonstration of entity relationships (orders, products, customers) in a complete shopping system.
-All implementations are open to review, suggestions, and improvements.
+The role capabilities of users are limited, just for visualization, since my goal was to show how these entities (orders and products) play an important role for a complete shopping system.
+In a real scenario, customers won't see a dashboard, inventory, or orders of other customers.
+This could have been made as "My Orders" for example, to use the data of orders as a way to control a flow like receiving → shipping → on the way etc. for customers who perform an order.

+If the goal was to make a platform for inventory where we actually need to only add products, the entity order was assumed as a transaction between users, customers, and the store in order to purchase products.

+### Working with AI
+When working with AI, it's important to define boundaries to avoid extreme refactors.
+I worked with GEMINI CLI and CLAUDE console - most of the critical parts were made with Claude, and some quick checks, lint cleaning, and some configs for the deployment with Gemini.
+In the process I had several good feedback from both, but it's recommended to have some clear boundaries.
+An improvement can be in setting with more detail CLAUDE.md specifications and GEMINI.md specifications if working with any (Gemini was having the biggest hallucinations).

+This could definitely pass through some reviews and is always welcome to suggestions and re-implementations.

 ---

-💻 Developed with ❤️ by Carlos Rojas
+💻 Developed by Carlos Rojas